rseward/timesheet/README.md

 # timesheet

-## Goals

-A Python / DJango re-implementation of the classic timesheet.php project used for client timetracking.

 Any software consultancy needs to track time spent on client tasks.
 This project aims to provide this capability in as simple manner as possible.
 The project should enable easy generation of invoices for client work.

+Early in the life cycle of my company, I used the quasi open source timesheet.php project.
+It provided the capability I needed to track time spent on client tasks and prepare invoices for clients.

+This project seeks to provide a modernized open source project for these purposes.

+## Goals

+A Python / vue.js re-implementation of the classic timesheet.php project used for client timetracking.

 A secondary purpose is to gain experience on common full stack python development tools and frameworks.